2021 Hinckley Lectures

 North Carolina State University

-Each year the Marjorie Pay Hinckley Chair sponsors a prominent social sciences scholar to visit BYU and share their research on a topic of interest.
-In 2021, Dr. Toby Parcel, emerita professor of sociology at North Carolina State University and recent program officer at the National Science Foundation, will make a virtual visit and deliver a variety of online lectures.
-Please see the details below for how to join us.
+Each year the Marorie Pay Hinckley Chair sponsors a prominent social sciences scholar to visit BYU and share their research on a topic of interest.
+In 2021, Dr. Toby Parcel, emerita professor of sociology at North Carolina State University and recent program officer at the National Science Foundation, made a virtual visit and delivered a variety of online lectures.
+You can view the recorded presentations below.